nsquared-team/draw-attention/readme.txt

 ### What could you make with Draw Attention? ###
 * Showcase real estate or a new property development.
 Give your visitors a virtual tour where they can explore floor plans and photos
-* Sell booths to exhibitors at your tradeshow/conference by showing them a map of the trade show floor
+* Sell booths to exhibitors at your tradeshow/conference by showing them an interactive map of the trade show floor
 * Make a product tour or great help documentation - explain your product by highlighting features in a visual way
-* Interactive infographic - callout important areas on your infographic and show more information
+* Interactive infographic - callout important areas on your infographic and show more information about those points of interest
 * If you're familiar with HTML image maps, we help you make those in a modern way that's compatible with today's devices & browsers